dcbasham/JPFPrefactor/README.md

-# Junior Phase Final Project
+# Junior Phase Final Project (JPFP) refactored.
+## What it is
+Instead of trying to make sense of and re-orient myself with all of my old code, I decided to retry this "test" with my current skills as a new project for my portfolio.
+You can see the original project [here](https://github.com/dcbasham/HargroveAcademy.git)

 ## Getting started